-カール ヘンリック ファルク
+ファルク, カール ヘンリック

-| Age: | 28 | |
+Age: | 32 | |

-| Nationality: | Swedish | |
+Nationality: | Swedish | |

-| Mail: | un.kcl@f | |
+Mail: | pj.kclaf@sretiurcer |

 Outline

-Highly skilled in C, C++, Java, Python, Ruby, JavaScript, PHP, SQL, CSS, and HTML, and have experience with C# and ActionScript, and will learn anything else in no time.
-I work with development tools such as emacs, gcc, gdb, make, git, svn, cvs, and also Microsoft tools such as Visual Studio and MS Project, as well as Eclipse.
-I have experience with many tools for embedded systems, such as Green Hills MULTI compiler/debugging environment, MicroView PLUS debugger, ARM ADS and RVCT toolchains, JTAG ICE debugger, the Qualcomm BREW tools, the IAR toolchain, Ericsson Mobile Platform, and Android, among others.
+Highly skilled at programming in C, C++, C#, Java, Ruby, JavaScript, Python, PHP, SQL, CSS, and HTML, among others, and will learn anything else in no time.
+I work with development tools such as emacs, gcc, gdb, make, git, svn, and also Microsoft tools such as Visual Studio and MS Project, as well as Eclipse and Android Studio.
+I have experience with many tools for embedded systems.
+I run a number of web sites, services, and web-based games on a hobby basis, and am proficient in Ruby on Rails, Google AppEngine, Amazon Web Services, and other web and cloud platforms.
+I enjoy creating graphics, design, and composing and producing music.

 Expertise

-- Languages: Swedish, English (fluent), Japanese (advanced; JLPT 1, 2008).
-Learning Chinese.
+- Languages: Swedish, English (fluent), Japanese (advanced; JLPT 1 in 2008).

 Professional Experience